Do you want to save some serious cash next month?

 During the last month that I did this money diet, I lost 6 pounds.
 Results will vary, of course, depending on your starting weight and how much you exercise, but it’s a great side benefit of saving money!

-Preparing food at home is cheaper and you will generally eat less.
+Preparing food at home is cheaper, and you will generally eat less.

 I also come up with free things to do.
-I love to read, so instead of buying e-books for my Kindle (even though they are fairly cheap), I go to the library and enjoy spending time browsing through the books to find a new author that I would enjoy reading.
+I love to read, so instead of buying e-books for my Kindle (even though they are fairly cheap), I go to the library and enjoy spending time browsing through the books to find a new author I would enjoy reading.

 Advertisements